liquitek/next-app-demo/README.md

 npm run dev

-or just copy the contents of the app folder into your newly created nextjs app.
+or just copy the contents of the app folder into your newly created nextjs app and run the dev server.